sakurawald/fuji/CHECKLIST.md

   - The neoforge client-side environment.
   - The neoforge server-side environment.
 - Test `/reload`
+- Special states of a player
+  - as a fake-player
+  - died
+  - offline
+  - in the end portal

 ## Publish a new version
 - sync the language files.